MoonshineSG/Simplify3D-to-OctoPrint/README.md

 sudo easy_install configparser
 ```

-Needs `/usr/local/bin/gcode_estimate` from https://github.com/MoonshineSG/marlin-estimate/raw/master/gcode_estimate to support print time estimation (OSX El Capitan - 10.11.4)

 ## Usage

 `/path/to/toctoprint.py select print trash --location ~/Desktop --editor /usr/local/bin/mate --server http://octoprint.local --key 00000000000000000  --gcode ~/Desktop/gcode.gcode`

 Except for the parameter --gcode all options can be set in `ini` file

-The commands "select", "print", "rename" , "estimate" and "trash" can only be specified via the command line.
+The commands "select", "print", "rename" and "trash" can only be specified via the command line.
 If you specify "print" you don't need to specify "select"

 ### Settings
 --server & --key - OctoPrint setting